miklevin/MikeLev.in/_posts/2025-05-22-the-calm-before-the-nlweb.md

 the days of ASP.NET with its kooky postback system.
-Magic payload bundles will have to assemble themselves quietly and transparently in the background (just like they do today with chatbots), except that ugly workload is going to be on the webdev people instead of the back-end cloud people, haha!
+Magic payload bundles will have to assemble themselves quietly and transparently in the background (just like they do today with chatbots), except that ugly workload is going to be on the webdev people instead of the back-end cloud people, ahaha!
 Expect a new round of frameworks-galore!
 It's really an amazing way for a new breed of heavyweight JavaScript frameworks to steal the glory from Angular/React/Vue/Svelte.
 Ready or not, here comes NLWeb!